unbreakabl3/unbreakabl3.github.io/_posts/2025-02-01-vro-user-interaction.md

 ### Using the Web Client

-Lets create a workflow and make it look like this:
+Let's create a workflow and make it look like this:

 ![image](image.png){: .shadow }{: .normal }
 _User Interaction workflow example_